Rain Harvesting - Bypass Overflow

 Underground Water Collection System

 RAIN HARVESTING or RAIN CAPTURE is becoming increasingly popular for landscape irrigation due in part to recent improvements in drip irrigation technology.
-Darco manufactures both fiberglass and polyethylene underground rain water storage tanks.
+Darco manufactures underground fiberglass rain water storage tanks.

 A one inch rain on a 2000 square foot roof generates over 1000 gallons of free water.
 Arid western states such as New Mexico and Arizona support and promote Rain Harvesting and Drip Irrigation which returns moisture to the soil at slow absorbable rates with minimal evaporative loss.